Don’t Let Injuries Ruin Your Summer

 I’m Injured – What Now?

 Some injuries are very apparent (think broken bones and twisted ankles) but some aren’t as obvious.
 It’s very important to listen to your body and pay attention to how you feel both during and after activities.
-Because injuries can easily get worse over time, anything other than muscle strains should be check out by a physician.
+Because injuries can easily get worse over time, anything other than muscle strains should be checked out by a physician.